UTS-Visual-Communication/curating-your-path/README.md

 ### How to use web fonts

+**If you are running low on time, leave this bit out and I will make a video.
+Its important to get them started on the final task (below)**

 * what if we want to use fonts that aren't  system fonts?
 * then we can use fonts hosted by someone else or host fonts on our server
 * for example typekit has web fonts you can use, but you need to pay for them